-Today I have another delicious cookie recipe for you folks.
-These old fashioned molasses cookies are a balance of both chewy and crispy.
+These Old Fashioned Molasses Cookies are the perfect balance of both chewy and crispy.
 The tops are barely crunchy while the insides are chewy.

 I ordered the medium size and I use it all the time.
 It’s wonderful.
 They are sturdy, they keep your hands cleaner than if you were rolling dough by hand, and they make nice, uniformly sized cookies.
 Order one now before the cookie baking madness starts.
-Enjoy!

 Old Fashioned Molasses Cookies

-- 2 cups all-purpose flour (may use half whole wheat pastry flour)
+- 2 cups all-purpose flour may use half whole wheat pastry flour

-- 2 teaspoons baking soda
+- 2 tsp baking soda

-- 1/2 teaspoon salt
+- 1/2 tsp salt

-- 1-3/4 teaspoons ground cinnamon
+- 1-3/4 tsp ground cinnamon

-- 1 teaspoon ground cloves
+- 1 tsp ground cloves

-- 1 teaspoon ground ginger
+- 1 tsp ground ginger

-- 3/4 cup butter, melted
+- 3/4 cup butter melted

-- 1 cup plus 1/3 cup sugar, divided
+- 1 cup plus 1/3 cup sugar divided

-- 1 egg, room temperature
+- 1 large egg room temperature

 - 1/4 cup molasses